-Is your elementary school going online this fall and you’re looking for screen-free activities to supplement the curriculum?
-Scroll to find out my top picks for science kits for 6 year olds.
+Is your elementary school going online this fall, and are you looking for screen-free activities to supplement the curriculum?
+Scroll to find out my top picks for science kits for 6-year-olds.

-This post about the best science kits for 6 year olds contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best science kits for 6-year-olds was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Like many U.S. families, our school closed last March and went completely online.
-No one was really prepared for virtual learning and my kindergartner’s class got some online worksheets and a 15 minute Zoom call once a week.
+Like many U.S. families, no one was really prepared for virtual learning, and my kindergartener’s class got some online worksheets and a 15-minute Zoom call once a week.

 I think learning science online can be tricky for kids.
-Sure, you can watch a lot of incredible videos, but it’s hard to do the hands on part.
+Sure, you can watch many incredible videos, but doing the hands-on part is hard.
 And that’s where the real learning can take place.

 While there are some days that I wish I was a “Pinterest Mom” and could come up with elaborate and Instaworthy science experiments, I’m just not.
 I don’t have the patience or bandwidth, especially during this stressful time.